DevExpress-Examples/web-reporting-content-security-policy/README.md

 - [Content Security Policy in Angular Apps](https://docs.devexpress.com/XtraReports/404552/web-reporting/angular-reporting/content-security-policy)

 ## React

-The Report Designer and Native Report Viewer are integrated to a React project created with [Vite](https://vite.dev/guide/).
+The Report Designer and Native Report Viewer are integrated into a React project created with [Vite](https://vite.dev/guide/).
-For more information on CSP in Vite-based apps, refer to the following article: [Content Security Policy (CSP)](https://vite.dev/guide/features#content-security-policy-csp).
+For more information on CSP in Vite-based applications, refer to the following article: [Content Security Policy (CSP)](https://vite.dev/guide/features#content-security-policy-csp).

-The following meta tag shows the minimum required CSP for our reporting controls:
+The following `meta` tag shows the minimum required CSP for our reporting controls:

 > [!IMPORTANT]
 > We are using the placeholder `random-nonce-value` to denote the nonce in sample projects.
 You need to generate a random number, unique for each HTTP request.